 Master of Public Health

 I am the Course Director for a fully online Master of Public Health course at the University of Stirling.
-I also co-ordinate the 'What is Public Health' and 'Research Project' modules on the course.
+I also co-ordinate the 'What is Public Health?', 'Society and Health' and 'Research Project' modules on the course.

 This new, multidisciplinary online Master of Public Health (MPH) course is designed for students who want to explore the current and emerging key issues in the field while reflecting on their own practice, experiences and interests.
 It has been specifically designed for students from various backgrounds who have an interest in public health research, policy and practice, but will be particularly relevant to those considering a future public health career, either in the UK or abroad.